-Spending a month painting in a public gallery, every detail of the installation was meaningful to the project – not least of all the artist materials Coates chose, which included a selection of Winsor & Newton Artisan Water Mixable Oil Colour.
+Spending a month painting in a public gallery meant every detail of the installation was meaningful – not least of all the materials Coates chose, which included a selection of Winsor & Newton Artisan Water Mixable Oil Colour.

 You used Artisan Water Mixable Oil Colour exclusively for the whole project.
 Why did you choose it for Answer Painting?

-In the Barbican Art Gallery, hundreds of people came through my studio every day, so it was imperative that they weren't exposed to anything toxic, like solvent fumes.
+In the Barbican, hundreds of people came through my studio every day, so it was imperative that they weren’t exposed to anything toxic, like solvent fumes.
 Artisan Water Mixable Oil Colour paints are known for their non-hazardous nature, so they were perfect for this project.
 I also find they’re particularly easy to clean up.
 Being water-mixable, all I needed was soap and water.

 Clearly, Artisan is a favourite for you.
 What personal tips can you share for using it?